liaulab/DNMT3A_base_editor_scanning/README.md

 6. Genomics analysis code

 ## 1. Base editing sgRNA library annotation code
-Code used to annotate sgRNAs with key information for analysis (i.e., to generate Supplementary Table 1).
+Code used to annotate sgRNAs with key information for analysis (i.e., to generate Supplementary Data 1).
 Two inputs are included in this directory:
 - 200225_DNMT3A2_Input.fasta, which contains the sequences of DNMT3A isoform 2 (NM_153759.3, hg38) coding sequence exons.
 Each record corresponds to an exon with flanking intronic sequences (55 bp upstream and 55 bp downstream).
 - Library-input-v3.csv, which contains the sequences of library sgRNAs and base information.

 ## 2. Base editor scanning data analysis code
 Code used to process raw reads and analyze DNMT3A base editor scanning results, including PWES analysis.
 'Batch_info.csv' input file is included in this directory.
-Supplementary Table 2 provides the normalized read counts at the replicate level.
+Supplementary Data 2 provides the normalized read counts at the replicate level.

 ## 3. Genotyping analysis code
 Code used to analyze genotyping results and construct allele tables.
 Inputs to scripts are CRISPResso2 output, as well as the .txt CRISPResso2 batch files (included in the subdirectory).
 Scripts are as follows:
 - genotyping_1.py, for analysis of sgW698 (Fig. 1i and Extended Data Fig. 1f) and sgE756 and sgG532 (Fig. 2f and Extended Data Fig. 2i) genotyping.
-- genotyping_2.py, for analysis of sgRNA validation genotyping (Fig. 4c and Extended Data Fig. 5b,d) and construction of allele table (Supplementary Table 5).
+- genotyping_2.py, for analysis of sgRNA validation genotyping (Fig. 4c and Extended Data Fig. 5b,d) and construction of allele table (Supplementary Data 5).
 - genotyping_3.py, for analysis of base editing around E342 codon (Extended Data Fig. 7b).
-- genotyping_4.py, for analysis of clonal genotyping for select sgRNAs (Extended Data Fig. 3a,b and Supplementary Table 6).
+- genotyping_4.py, for analysis of clonal genotyping for select sgRNAs (Extended Data Fig. 3a,b and Supplementary Data 6).

 ## 4. Reporter bisulfite sequencing analysis code
 Code used to analyze reporter bisulfite amplicon sequencing data (Extended Data Fig. 1c).
 Input to script is CRISPResso2 output.

 ## 5. PWWP evolutionary conservation analysis code
-Code used to perform PWWP evolutionary conservation analysis (Fig. 4e and Supplementary Table 7).
+Code used to perform PWWP evolutionary conservation analysis (Fig. 4e and Supplementary Data 7).

 ## 6. Genomics analysis code
 Code used to analyze ChIP-seq and RRBS data.
 Raw and processed ChIP-seq and RRBS data have been deposited to NCBI GEO (GSE199890).
 - ChIP-seq_data_processing.sh, for aligning and processing ChIP-seq raw reads to generate input-normalized bigWig files.
-- RRBS_data_processing.sh, for trimming, aligning, and processing RRBS raw reads to generate bedGraph files.
+- RRBS_data_processing.sh, for trimming, aligning, and processing RRBS raw reads.
 - RRBS_and_ChIP-seq_analysis.py, for downstream analysis of genomics data.
 - DMR_analysis.sh, for analysis of DMRs.